 While we currently have enough PPE available for our staff, we are following CDC guidance for the reuse and conservation of PPE where appropriate.
 The safety of our team members is always of the utmost importance to us, and we work within strict parameters for the use of medical-grade PPE for the protection of our frontline caregivers.
 LCRH's materials management team tracks daily usage and identifies areas of higher than expected use.
 This information is then used to implement additional conservation strategies tailored to specific patient care areas such as hospital units or outpatient facilities.
 Inventory tracking within our hospital also assists in confirming PPE deliveries and optimizing distribution of PPE supplies across all of our facilities.

-Patients with COVID-19 have reportedly had mild to severe respiratory illness with symptoms of fever, cough, and shortness of breath.
+Patients with COVID-19 have reportedly had mild to severe:

 Yes, there are seven different coronaviruses known to infect humans.